zacfermanis/UdaMan/.specs/competition-creation/tasks.md

 - [x] **3.6** Create CompetitionDashboard component for overview and management
 - [x] **3.7** Create EventList component with drag-and-drop ordering
 - [x] **3.8** Create ParticipantList component with role management

+**Status**: All competition components have been implemented but not yet validated by the user.
+The components are ready for testing and integration into actual pages.

 ### 4. Competition Pages
 - [ ] **4.1** Create competition creation page (`/competitions/create`) with wizard interface